 Hire the Right Staff

 One of the huge steps of opening a restaurant is hiring staff to carry out the operation of your restaurant daily.
 Consider all roles that need to be filled at your particular restaurant before hiring staff.
-This may include human resources management and supervisors, food and drinks purchasing, receiving and storing products, food preparation, foodservice, food cleaning and dishwashing, marketing and sales, public relations, marketing and sales, account and auditing and bar services.
+This may include human resources management and supervisors, food and drinks purchasing, receiving and storing products, food preparation, food service, food cleaning, and dishwashing, marketing and sales, public relations, marketing and sales, account and auditing, and bar services.
+You also need to think about how you’re going to get your kitchen cleaned to a high standard, many businesses hire services like HOODZ of Birmingham in order to conduct proper cleaning and hygiene safety for your business.
+In addition, thinking about hiring cleaners to clean the rest of your restaurant is possibly one of the most important things you need to do, in order to ensure high-quality for your customers.

 For both front and back of house staff, look for candidates with prior experience and a supreme ability to multitask and to work quickly and efficiently.
 All employees should work well with others and be able to remain calm and focused under pressure.
 Front of house staff should have fantastic social skills.
 You can always carry out a background check to make sure you are hiring the correct people.
 Make sure you are familiar with the Minnesota background check laws, or those specific to your own state, before checking an employee.